9 Ways to Make Your Hands Look Younger

 Say no to cutting cuticles

-Ragged cuticles won’t give your hands the youthful smoothness you’re looking for.
+Ragged cuticles won't give your hands the youthful smoothness you're looking for.
 “A lot of that is from repeated trauma, whether in the workplace, or from picking,” says Dr. Madfes.
 By keeping the skin around your nails soft, you’ll make your whole hand look younger.
-At the nail salon, tell the manicurist not to remove the skin’s barrier by cutting the cuticle, and just moisturize the skin instead, says Dr. Madfes.
+At the nail salon, tell the manicurist not to remove the skin's barrier by cutting the cuticle, and just moisturize the skin instead, says Dr. Madfes.
+And don't cut cuticles because it increases the risk of finger infection.
 Find out what your manicurist is really thinking about you.

 Constant friction on your hands can leave calluses on your hands, so wear gloves during sports to prevent them from forming.
 If you already have a thick callus, get a salicylic acid plaster over the counter or by prescription, says Dr. Rahman.
 “Apply to that area, remove the next morning, and gently rub with a pumice stone,” she says.